The Anarchy: Peace negotiations (1153–1154)

-Transition and reconstruction (1154–65)
+Transition and reconstruction (1154–1165)

 Stephen's decision to recognise Henry as his heir was, at the time, not necessarily a final solution to the civil war.
 Despite the issuing of new currency and administrative reforms, Stephen might potentially have lived for many more years, whilst Henry's position on the continent was far from secure.
 Although Stephen's son William was young and unprepared to challenge Henry for the throne in 1153, the situation could well have shifted in subsequent years—there were widespread rumours during 1154 that William planned to assassinate Henry, for example.
 Historian Graham White describes the treaty of Winchester as a "precarious peace", capturing the judgement of most modern historians that the situation in late 1153 was still uncertain and unpredictable.
 Nonetheless, Stephen burst into activity in early 1154, travelling around the kingdom extensively.
 He began issuing royal writs for the south-west of England once again and travelled to York where he held a major court in an attempt to impress upon the northern barons that royal authority was being reasserted.
-In 1154, Stephen travelled to Dover to meet the Count of Flanders; some historians believe that the king was already ill and preparing to settle his family affairs.
-Stephen fell ill with a stomach disorder and died on 25 October.
+In 1154, Stephen travelled to Dover to meet the Count of Flanders; some historians believe that Stephen was already ill and preparing to settle his family affairs.
+Stephen fell ill with a stomach disorder and died on 25 October 1154.

-Henry did not feel it necessary to hurry back to England immediately.
-On landing on 8 December 1154, Henry quickly took oaths of loyalty from some of the barons and was then crowned alongside Eleanor at Westminster.
+Following news of Stephen's death, Henry returned to England on 8 December 1154.
+Henry quickly took oaths of loyalty from some of the barons and was then crowned alongside Eleanor at Westminster Abbey.
 The royal court was gathered in April 1155, where the barons swore fealty to the king and his sons.
 Henry presented himself as the legitimate heir to Henry I and commenced rebuilding the kingdom in his image.
 Although Stephen had tried to continue Henry I's method of government during the war, the new government characterised the 19 years of Stephen's reign as a chaotic and troubled period, with all these problems resulting from Stephen's usurpation of the throne.
 Henry was also careful to show that, unlike his mother the Empress, he would listen to the advice and counsel of others.
-Various measures were immediately carried out, although, since Henry spent six and a half of the first eight years of his reign in France, much work had to be done at a distance.
+Various measures were immediately carried out, although since Henry spent six and a half of the first eight years of his reign in France, much work had to be done at a distance.